-Training and Testing: Developing emergency preparedness training and testing programming based on risk assessment, emergency plan, and communication plan that is conducted annually to test emergency preparedness policies and procedures.
+Training and Testing: Developing EP training and testing programming based on risk assessment, the center’s emergency plan, and communication plan that is conducted at least annually to test EP policies and procedures.

 Risk Assessment

-The Emergency Preparedness Lead should review existing hazard vulnerability assessments (HVA) and after-action reports/debriefings from exercises and actual emergencies.
+The EP Lead should review existing hazard vulnerability assessments (HVA) and after-action reports/debriefings from prior exercises and actual emergencies.
+Find the Kaiser Permanente HVA here

-CMS requires that CHCs maintain an all-hazards risk assessment focus and must include the following:
+CMS requires that health centers maintain an all-hazards risk assessment focus that must include the following:

-Specific to individual facility and site location needs.
+Acknowledgement of individual facility and site location needs.

 Consideration of patient populations and services needed before/during/after an emergency or disaster.

-Best practice: Health Centers should reach out to their regional Healthcare Coalition (HCC) to request their regional/community risk assessment to incorporate these risks into your health center assessment.
+Best practice: Health centers should reach out to their regional Healthcare Coalition (HCC) to request their regional/community risk assessment to incorporate into the health center’s assessment.

 Emergency Planning and Communications

-The CMS Rule requires CHCs to update/create an Emergency Operations Plan (EOP) and an Emergency Communications Plan.
+The CMS Rule requires health centers to update/create an Emergency Operations Plan (EOP) and an Emergency Communications Plan (ECP).

 CMS requirements for these plans include the following considerations:

-Both plans must be based on the risks identified in the hazard vulnerability assessment, reference specific CHC policies and procedures, and each plan respectively (unless combined).
+Both plans must be based on the risks identified in the HVA, reference specific health center policies and procedures and reference the other plan (unless combined).

-EOP must address the patient population and services provided during an emergency, including delegations of authority and succession plans.
-Also, must include a process for collaboration and communications with local, state, and federal officials.
+The EOP must address how the health center will serve the patient population with health care services during an emergency, including delegations of authority and succession plans.
+Also, the EOP must include a process for collaboration and communications with local, state, and federal officials.

-Communications plan must include internal and external communications; method for sharing medical documentation with other health care providers for continuity of care; ability to request and provide assistance; and include primary and alternate means of communication.
+The ECP must include plans for internal and external communications; methods for sharing medical documentation with other health care providers for continuity of care; a protocol to request and offer assistance; and it should define primary and alternate means of communication.

 Policies and Procedures

-CMS rule states that Health Centers must develop policies and procedures that reference the EOP, hazards, patients, and services, expected staff roles, and communications plan.
+The CMS rule states that health centers must develop policies and procedures that reference the EOP, the ECP, hazards, patients, health care services to be provided and expected staff roles.

-CMS requirements for developing policies and procedures should at minimum address:
+CMS requires policies and procedures to address, at a minimum:

 Safe evacuation from the facility, including placement of exit signs.

-A means to shelter in place for patients, staff, and volunteers who remain in the facility.
+A means to shelter in place for patients, staff, and volunteers who must remain in the facility.

-A system of medical documentation that preserves patient information, protects. confidentiality of patient information and secures and maintains availability of records.
+A system of medical documentation that preserves patient information, protects confidentiality of patient information, and secures and maintains availability of records.

-The use of volunteers in an emergency or other emergency staffing strategy.
+Guidelines for the use of volunteers in an emergency or other emergency staffing strategy.

 Policies and procedures for EOP activation and deactivation.